If your death results from a work related cause, your eligible survivors and beneficiaries may qualify for benefits.

 In order to receive any

 occupational death benefit, your survivor must apply for it.
 All benefit claims should be made to the Claims Division.
-After your survivor begins receiving benefits (s)he should notify SERS if there is a change of address.
-All SERS records are maintained according to the members Social Security number.
-Make sure the members Social Security number is correct when filing a claim.
+After your survivor begins receiving benefits (s)he should notify SERS if there is a change of address, change in name, change in bank account that receives the annuity payments, or a change in any other pertinent information.

 All benefit claims and appeals are reviewed by the SERS Executive Committee of the

 Board of Trustees.
-If your claim is denied, or you question the payment of any benefit, you or your representative may file a written appeal or request a hearing before the Executive Committee.
+If your beneficiary's claim is denied, or they question the payment of any benefit, they may file a written appeal or request a hearing before the Executive Committee.

 If you die from a work-related injury or illness, as determined by the Workers Compensation Commission, your survivors are eligible for an occupational death benefit.